Peruvian cuisine

-Peruvian cuisine reflects local practices and ingredients including influences mainly from the indigenous population, including the Inca, and cuisines brought by immigrants from Europe (Spanish cuisine, Italian cuisine), Asia (Chinese cuisine and Japanese cuisine), and Africa (Maghrebi cuisine and West African cuisine).
+Peruvian cuisine reflects local practices and ingredients including influences mainly from the indigenous population, including the Andean and Amazonian cuisine, and cuisines brought by immigrants from Europe (Spanish cuisine, Italian cuisine, and German cuisine), Asia (Chinese cuisine and Japanese cuisine), Middle East (Lebanese, Syrian, and Palestinian cuisine), and Africa (Maghrebi cuisine and West African cuisine).
 Without the familiar ingredients from their home countries, immigrants modified their traditional cuisines by using ingredients available in Peru.

-The four traditional staples of Peruvian cuisine are corn, potatoes and other tubers, Amaranthaceaes (quinoa, kañiwa and kiwicha), and legumes (beans and lupins).
+The four traditional staples of Peruvian cuisine are corn, potatoes and other tubers, Amaranthaceae (quinoa, kañiwa and kiwicha), and legumes (beans and lupins).
 Staples brought by the Spanish include rice, wheat and meats (beef, pork and chicken).

 Many traditional foods—such as quinoa, kiwicha, chili peppers, and several roots and tubers—have increased in popularity in recent decades, reflecting a revival of interest in native Peruvian foods and culinary techniques.
-Chef Gaston Acurio has become well known for raising awareness of local ingredients.
+Chef Gastón Acurio has become well known for raising awareness of local ingredients.
 The most important ingredient in all Peruvian cuisine is the potato, as Peru has the widest variety of potatoes in the world.

-The US food critic Eric Asimov has described it as one of the world's most important cuisines and as an exemplar of fusion cuisine, due to its long multicultural history.
+American food critic Eric Asimov has described it as one of the world's most important cuisines and as an exemplar of fusion cuisine, due to its long multicultural history.

+History

+Peruvian cuisine reflects the influences of indigenous ingredients and techniques, the viceregal era and the European, African and Asian immigration, It can be divided by the following points:

+Pre-Columbian era

+Local ingredients included potatoes, aji pepper, corn, quinoa and various Andean grains.
+By this time, sophisticated agricultural techniques had been developed that allowed the local inhabitants to grow and cultivate crops in the challenging terrain of the Andes Mountains.

+Colonial era

+The arrival of the Spanish in the 16th century brought about significant changes to Peruvian cuisine.
+The Spanish brought with them new ingredients, such as onions, garlic, and various meats, and introduced new cooking techniques, such as frying and sautéing.

+African and Asian influences

+In the late 19th century, Peru experienced an influx of African and Asian immigrants who brought with them their culinary traditions.
+African slaves introduced dishes such as tacu-tacu, a mix of rice and beans that was fried and served with steak or eggs.
+Chinese immigrants created dishes such as lomo saltado, a stir-fry of beef, onions, tomatoes, and French fries, which has become a popular dish in Peru and globally.

+Modern era

+Peruvian cuisine is known around the world with some of its the most distinguishable dishes being aji amarillo peppers, huacatay herb, and Peruvian corn.
+In 2004, the Peruvian government launched the "Gastronomy Project" to promote the country's culinary traditions and encourage the development of the country's restaurant industry.
+In 2011, the Peruvian government declared July 28 as "National Ceviche Day" in recognition of the dish's importance to Peruvian cuisine.